jasp-stats/jasp-desktop/Docs/development/translate.md

-# Guide to create a version of JASP in your own language.
+# Guide to Create a Version of JASP in Your Own Language
 ## Summary

 <br>Since JASP version 0.12 it is possible to make JASP available in different languages.
 The following sections describe the different steps needed to create an international version of JASP.
 The translation of JASP depends on so-called portable object, '.po' files.
-These po files contain all the strings in JASP that need translating.
-For translators section 5 is most important.
+These .po files contain all the strings in JASP that need translating.
+For translators, section 5 is most important.
 The other sections are written for developers, and provide an overview of the changes in the source code necessary for internationalization. <br>

 ## Contents: